 Nitrogen fertiliser and manure use in the last 2 years of grassland management, and grazing management during the months immediately prior to ploughing out grassland will have a significant effect on the level of N residues.
 Management of the previous grass/clover sward have been allocated into one of five Groups.
-These Groups are numbered 2 to 6 in ascending order of residual available N in the soil following ploughing out of the grassland (Table 2).
-Groups 2 to 5 have the same N residues as Groups 2 to 5 in the Previous Crop Groups (Table 1), whereas Group 6 has a higher residue of available N. N residues can be very variable in Groups 5 and 6.
-Analysis of the sward for total N and C content, along with an estimate of the total quantity of the sward ploughed down is recommended in order to help predict release of available N for the next crop (see SAC T487).
+These Groups are numbered 2 to 6 in ascending order of residual available N in the soil following ploughing out of the grassland (Table 3).
+Groups 2 to 5 have the same N residues as Groups 2 to 5 in the Previous Crop Groups (Table 2), whereas Group 6 has a higher residue of available N. N residues can be very variable in Groups 5 and 6.
+In these groups, analysis of the sward for total N and C content, along with an estimate of the total quantity of the sward ploughed down is recommended in order to help predict release of available N for the next crop.
+Soil mineral N (SMN) testing may also give an indication of the amount of residual available N present.